programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Preparing for installation <a id="section1"></a>

-*We're ready to get to work!
+We're ready to get to work!
 In the rest of this lesson, we're going to get a few programs installed on your computer, use the command line to install a few things that can only be installed that way, look at and customize a private version of your website, and finally make your website publicly accessible on the Web.
-If you run into problems at any point in this lesson, see the [help section](#section9) for how to ask questions or report issues.*
+If you run into problems at any point in this lesson, see the [help section](#section9) for how to ask questions or report issues.

-*In this section, we'll make sure you have a couple things ready on your computer for when we need them later in the lesson by covering what operating system you can use (i.e. Mac/Windows/Linux), creating a GitHub account and installing the GitHub app, why you should use a "text editor" program to work on your website, and how to use the command line.
-If you already have any of the following set up on your computer, you can skip that subsection.*
+In this section, we'll make sure you have a couple things ready on your computer for when we need them later in the lesson by covering what operating system you can use (i.e. Mac/Windows/Linux), creating a GitHub account and installing the GitHub app, why you should use a "text editor" program to work on your website, and how to use the command line.

+Everything this lesson has you install is a standard and trusted web development tool, so it isn't important to know exactly what each of these things do before installing it.
+I'll try to balance more information about the things it's most useful for you to fully understand, with providing a brief explanation for each piece and also link to further information in case you'd like to know more about what you're putting on your computer.

 ### Operating systems <a id="section1-0"></a>